-Some companies are now working with schools to ensure that skills they need are being taught.
-Other companies like JetBlue Airways and StarBucks are vetting schools for a tuition benefit.
+Some companies are now working with schools to ensure that the skills they need are being taught.
+Other companies like JetBlue Airways and Starbucks are vetting schools for a tuition benefit.
 Their logic is that workers do not have time to vet schools so the companies do it for them.
 Companies like these are spending $22 billion on tuition benefits.

 Selingo noted that higher education has gone through a number of different eras.